-- 4.1.1 Major construction work of the third golf course were (i) permanent drainage/irrigation system installation work at southern part (Holes 11-16) and cut-and-fill work central part (Holes 1, 2 and 17) of East Course, (ii) permanent closed low flow drainage system installation, (iii) irrigation system installation, (iv) sub-soil drains installation, (v) hydroseeding at the permanent slope/bare grounds, (vi) furnishing work at permanent bridges, (vii) lakes construction were completed and are undergoing testing and commissioning (except Lake near Hole 10) and (viii) turfing at Holes 4 and 6 during the reporting month. - 4.1.2 No dust suppression mitigation measure was provided for all rock breaking areas.
+- 4.1.1 Major construction work of the third golf course were (i) permanent drainage/irrigation system installation work at southern part (Holes 11-16) and cut-and-fill work central part (Holes 1, 2 and 17) of East Course, (ii) permanent closed low flow drainage system installation, (iii) irrigation system installation, (iv) sub-soil drains installation, (v) hydroseeding at the permanent slope/bare grounds, (vi) furnishing work at permanent bridges and (vi) turfing at Holes 3, 6 and 7 during the reporting month. - 4.1.2 No dust suppression mitigation measure was provided for all rock breaking areas.
 Dust suppression measures for loading/unloading activities, rough shaping and haul road (truck traffic) were insufficient.
 The water source for dust suppression was mainly pumped from downstream of Stream A only. - 4.1.3 Implementation of temporary drains on site was not according to the general principles of TDMP.
 In addition, the water quality results at all identified streams and fresh water inland marsh revealed that improvement and strengthen of temporary drainage system installed on site is required. - 4.1.4 Hydroseeding at scar areas within the East Course was completed before March 2007.
 However, some areas were required re-hydroseeding (due to soil erosion after rain and died out) and will be planted with native shrub.
-Vegetation stockpiles, general refuse and construction waste stockpiles were temporary stored at Hole 1 and part of it was disposed off-site during this reporting month.
-The Contractor was reminded to dispose all other remaining construction waste, disposal record for chemical toilets and chemical waste) for our reference. - 4.1.5 Disposal of temporary stored wastewater from the CHEC's temporary sewage treatment plant was carried out on 28 May 2007.
-The storage tank containing sewage water was transported by barge the Contractor's compound to Tsueng Kwan O for temporary storage before disposed by licenced Contractor. - 4.1.6 Buffer zone incident was occurred at Stream C in early May 2007 since Stream B2 buffer zone vegetation clearance occurred in November 2006.
-Stream C buffer zone was reinstated similar to the Stream B2 buffer zone by planting of native shrubs.
-The Contractor was reminded to maintain the buffer zone with sufficient watering and fertilizers application if required. - 4.1.7 Insufficient mobile toilets were available on site at remote areas, only few units were located at the southern portion of construction site. - 4.1.8 No dredging work has been carried out near to the existing pier for the desalination plant pipelines.
+Vegetation stockpiles, general refuse and construction waste stockpiles were temporary stored at Hole 1 and disposed off-site during this reporting month.
+The Contractor was reminded to dispose all other remaining construction wastes gradually off-site and to submit the trip tickets record (construction/general waste, disposal record for chemical toilets and chemical waste) for our reference. - 4.1.5 Disposal of temporary stored wastewater (third time) from the CHEC's temporary sewage treatment plant was carried out on 17 June 2007 by licenced Contractor.
+However, no water quality report was submitted by CHEC regarding the performance of the sewage treatment plant.
+Therefore, no discharge of sewage effluent from the sewage treatment plant to fresh water inland marsh is allowed. - 4.1.6 Insufficient mobile toilets were available on site at remote areas, only few units were located at the southern portion of construction site. - 4.1.7 No dredging work has been carried out near to the existing pier for the desalination plant pipelines.
 Summary of implementation status is provided in Annex D.